Make an appointment

 Corneal eye disease is the fourth most common cause of blindness (after cataracts, glaucoma and age-related macular degeneration) and affects more than 10 million people worldwide.*

-Aayush Eye Clinic has been officially certified for carrying out corneal transplants under the Human Organ Transplant Act (HOTA).
+Aayush Eye Clinic A unit of Dr. Agarwals Eye Hospital has been officially certified for carrying out corneal transplants under the Human Organ Transplant Act (HOTA).

-Aayush Eye Clinic is a comprehensive eye care facility providing full spectrum eye care, including the diagnosis and monitoring of both chronic and acute eye diseases of the cornea
+Aayush Eye Clinic A unit of Dr. Agarwals Eye Hospital is a comprehensive eye care facility providing full spectrum eye care, including the diagnosis and monitoring of both chronic and acute eye diseases of the cornea

 A thorough eye examination is carried out using the below mentioned equipment to determine if patients have any of the following disorders: